 Firefighters are paid overtime after the first 106 hours on a two-week pay period.
-Sick leave, annual leave, and holidays are considered work time for purposes of computing overtime for firefighters.

 Employees who are exempt from overtime do not accrue compensatory time off.
 The Town Administrator has authority to grant additional paid time off to exempt employees who have worked unusual amounts of time in excess of the normal schedule, but no exempt employee has a right to such additional paid time off, and the Town does not pay exempt employees for compensatory time upon termination.